Free tips Poker Tips: Playing Online Poker in 2020

 Poker has long been a popular game for casino goers.
 But in truth it is massively popular per-se.
 It is estimated 25 million Americans regularly play poker and over three percent of US adults have played online poker for real money at least once in the past three months.
 Unsurprisingly playing poker is America’s No. 1 pastime.

-With more and more States now allowing gambling of all kinds, not to mention a Covid-19 induced lockdown, the number of people playing online poker during their downtime is surging like no time since 2004.
+With more and more States now allowing gambling of all kinds, the number of people playing online poker during their downtime is surging like no time since 2004.

 If you are new to online casinos or the online gambling world starting your journey with online poker is not a bad idea as the game can give you hours of entertainment plus a huge ROI’s with stakes starting at just a few cents.

 The 2010’s were dogged by unscrupulous online poker sites who were eventually shut down by the FBI.
 Thankfully a lot of good came from this and now only fully licenced online poker sites can now offer their wares to the American public.
 But how do you play online poker at one of our recommended trusted fully-licenced sites?

 It is actually incredibly simple – gone are the days of having to download software, gone the days of flash (non-download) poker which can be played on phones and tablets as well more traditional PC’s.

 Furthermore all of these new sites offer easy ‘how to play guides’.
 If they don’t fear not, there is a plethora of tutorial ‘how to’ videos on YouTube.
 But before checking out all the bells and whistles new age online poker sites have to offer, make sure to prepare yourself.